davewalk/Voter-ID-API/readme.md

 ### 1. More data
 More data is the top priority as what is available here is only intended as a start.
 Here are few things that I think would be good to include:

-* Date of voter id change.
+* **Date of voter id change**.
 This is vital, but requires some research.
 I haven't been able to find one source that compiled this information in an easy format.
 I think it's also open to discussion on what this date should pertain to
-* Current and past governors party affiliation per state
+* **Current and past governors party affiliation per state**
-* Current and past state senate majority party per state
+* **Current and past state senate majority party per state**
-* Past Presidential results per state (2000-2008?)
+* **Past Presidential results per state (2000-2008?)**
-* Whatever else folks find useful!
+* **Whatever else folks find useful!**

 ### 2. Feedback
 Is this API useful to developers?
 Can it be improved?
 Is there something that should be included?